When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 Emerging research in interpersonal neurobiology shows that corrective

 implicit patterns over time.
-This underscores the importance of
+This shows the importance of

 therapeutic presence, co-regulation, and body-based modalities.